-All that time there was no one who saw any importance in what I was doing.
+All that time there was no one who saw much importance in what I was doing.
 But I did.
 Even if I didn't know what it was yet.

 Abstraction (as it is commonly conceived) is is taking something real – something representational – and distorting it until you can no longer tell what it is.